lamba92/bayesian-net-project/README.md

 ## Static Bayesian Networks

-A static Bayesian or probabilistic network *B* is a graphical structure that models a set of stochastic variables, the conditional independencies among these variables, and a joint probability distribution over these variables.
-*B* includes a DAG (Directed Acyclic Graph) *GB* = (V,A), modeling the variables and conditional independencies in the network, and a set of parameter probabilities in the form of Conditional Probability Tables (CPTs), capturing the strengths of the relationships between the variables.
-The network models a joint probability distribution Pr(V) =n i=1 Pr(Vi | π(Vi)) over its variables, where π(Vi)denotes the parents of Vi in GB.
+Bayesian network is a directed acyclic graph(DAG) that is an efficient and compact representation for a set of conditional independence assumptions about distributions.
+The directed graph tries to represent the random variables as nodes in a graph.
+These nodes represent the random variables and the edges represent the direct influence of one variable of one another.
+In general each random variable is associated with a Conditional Probability Distribution also called as a CPD that specifies the distribution over the values of the random variable associated with its parents.The CPD encodes the distribution of the variables and help in precisely determining the output of the variable.

 ### Variable Elimination algorithm